 Bringing light and inspiration to Haiti

-Last December, the Air Canada Foundation provided financial and employee support to construct a new community school and bring light to a remote village in Haiti.
+In December 2012, the Air Canada Foundation provided financial and employee support to construct a new community school and bring light to a remote village in Haiti.
 The foundation assisted its Canadian partner, KANPE in their mission to put an end to the cycle of poverty.

 Answering a Horizons Daily request from the Air Canada Foundation for adventurous-type volunteers interested in helping others while having some basic construction skills and two weeks of vacation time available, employees Dan Fillman (Licensed Aircraft Technician – YYZ), Michele Taras (Service Director – YYZ), and Debbie Iversen (Retiree, Financial Analyst - YYC), and Christine Owers (Tariff Specialist – YUL), set out to improve the quality of life of the people living in Baille Tourible, Haiti.